telerik/winforms-docs/richtexteditor/document-elements/annotations/manipulating-annotations.md

 {{endregion}}

-There are also some methods that remove specific types of annotations for the commonly used types, such as Hyperlinks, Comments, etc. For more
-        information, check the respective article.
+There are also some methods that remove specific types of annotations for the commonly used types, such as Hyperlinks, Comments, etc. For more  information, check the respective article.

 ## Splitting Annotations

 Some user scenarios require that there would be an easy way to split annotation ranges.
 In such cases, one can use the following methods:
-        #_[C#] _

 {{source=..\SamplesCS\RichTextEditor\DocumentElements\ManipulatingAnnotations.cs region=split}}
 {{source=..\SamplesVB\RichTextEditor\DocumentElements\ManipulatingAnnotations.vb region=split}}